shnergle/ShnergleServer/README.md

  * Parameters can be given as GET and/or POST, POST parameters take precedence
  * Output is in JSON or JSONP
  * All delivered JSON documents should be as close as possible to representation in database
- * It is not a RESTful server, yet can be used as such
- * No dependency on hosting provider, thus can be tested by calling the main script (default port is 8080, can be changed by passing an argument)
+ * No dependency on hosting provider
- * The server module has a public app attribute for use with WSGI compliant servers
+ * The server module has a public attribute app for use with WSGI compliant servers